tony-yun/portfolio-project-code/infoApp/README.md

 * Sign Up, Sign in, Withdrawal, Or view contents in guest mode, jwt token, userAuth.
 * Navigation, SplashScreen, AsyncStorage, Axios, Module-resolver, Props, Flatlist, etc.
 * User can view the different contents according to usertype.
+* User can bookmark their contents to see them in bookmark screen.

 ### Example